-- 1 Rain that falls on streets and carries pollutants such as fertilizers, oil, and bacteria into streams, rivers, and lakes is known as stormwater - This type of precipitation is a result of atmospheric moisture mixing with sulfur and nitrogen oxides emitted from the burning of fossil fuels.
-(2 words) - percent of the Earth's water is drinkable. - Surface water (water in lakes, rivers, and streams) is naturally lost through evaporation and naturally replenished by - The process by which water renews itself.
-(2 words) - This process removes undesirable particles from water during the - These were hollowed out to make the first water pipes in the U.S.
+- 1 Rain that falls on streets and carries pollutants such as fertilizers, oil, and bacteria into streams, rivers, and lakes is known as stormwater - 2 This type of precipitation is a result of atmospheric moisture mixing with sulfur and nitrogen oxides emitted from the burning of fossil fuels.
+(2 words) - 3 Less than percent of the Earth's water is drinkable. - Surface water (water in lakes, rivers, and streams) is naturally lost through evaporation and naturally replenished by . - 5 The process by which water renews itself.
+(2 words) - 6 This process removes undesirable particles from water during the treatment process. - 8 These were hollowed out to make the first water pipes in the U.S.